ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/OOP_concepts.md

 };
 ```

-The particles class is initialised in the `user defined constructor` by using the number of particles (`nb_particles`) which is required to determine the size of the arrays.
+The particles class is initialised in the "user defined constructor" by using the number of particles (`nb_particles`) which is required to determine the size of the arrays.

 ```cpp
 // User defined constructor